 This is the law that he fixed.

-Obama said that no president has the constitutional authority to do what Donald Trump did yesterday, and I would argue it's never gonna hold up in court, so it's a temporary fix.
+Obama said that no president has the constitutional authority to do what Donald Trump did yesterday.

-Congress is gonna have to act.
+Congress is going to have to act.

-But Congress passed this law, another president signed this into law, and a president doesn't have the right to pick and choose what laws he wants to enforce or go along with.
+And a president doesn't have the right to pick and choose what laws he wants to enforce or go along with.

-Well, he I do think there's one additional thing they should do, and that is file an appeal to the Supreme Court on the grounds that Americans are being endangered.
+Well, I do think there's one additional thing they should do, and that is file an appeal to the Supreme Court on the grounds that Americans are being endangered.

 Remember, this is all the act of one judge.

-Uh, and I think we ought to get in the habit of of uh pushing hard when one judge is a cuckoo, and not just something saying, oh, this is a court decision.
+And I think we ought to get in the habit of pushing hard when one judge is a cuckoo and not just automatically saying, oh, this is a court decision.

-Oh, no, but I said they should right.
+No, but I said they should, right.

 So we should get the automatic habit of taking it straight to the Supreme Court and saying you should suspend this decision on the grounds that it's threatening the lives of Americans.